dipy/dipy/doc/interfaces/basic_flow.rst

 Otherwise please see :ref:`workflows_reference`.

-The commands shown in this tutorial are not by any stretch of imagination what we propose as a complete solution to tracking but a mere introduction to DIPY's command interfaces.
+The commands shown in this tutorial are not by any stretch of the imagination what we propose as a complete solution to tracking but a mere introduction to DIPY's command interfaces.
 Medical imaging requires a number of steps that depend on the goal of the analysis strategy.